codefornh/codefornh.org/README.md

-# Jekyll Starter Project
+# CodeForNH.org

-This is my starter project for Jekyll.
-It is my ideal initial setup that I can use to kick off other projects.
-It is not intended to be used without customization.

-You may or may not find it useful depending on what your development preferences are.
-This is not meant to be one-size fits all.

-## Features

-* Twitter Bootstrap 3
-* Asset Pipelining
-  * SASS
-  * Coffee script
-  * Minification
-* Amazon S3 deploy and pre-optimized configuration
-* Uses bundle for gems
-* Sitemap
-* RSS feed
-* Rake tasks for common chores

-### Roadmap

-* Styles for common blog elements
-* Favicon and mobile icons
-* More SEO
+This is the source for the CodeForNH.org website.
+It is

-## Quick Start
+## Contributing

+To create a local development environment:

+1. Install Ruby and Bundle
-1. Clone the repo
+2. Clone the repo
-2. `bundle`
-3. `rake config`
+3. `bundle`
-4. Follow the on-screen instructions
-5. `rake deploy`
+4. `rake serve`

+This will run a local Jekyll server with the Code for New Hampshire website.
 You can also type `rake` and it will display a list of available tasks.

+When you are done making changes you can create a full request.
+Changes merged into master will be deployed to the Code for New Hampshire website.

 ## Acknowledgments and Licenses

-This project uses many plugins and ideas from other developers.
+This project is a fork of https://github.com/andrewcurioso/jekyll-start-project and contains several third-party plugins.
 In no particular order:

 **Jekyll**
 MIT License